 Dental Implants Can Restore Your Bite and Smile for Life

-At Harmony Dental Care, Dr. Kalil Abide works with you at every step of the dental implant process.
+At Harmony Dental Care, Kalil Abide, D.D.S. works with you at every step of the dental implant process.
 From planning and placing your dental implant, to designing and securing your final restoration, Dr. Abide combines his expertise in implant surgery and experience performing smile makeovers to provide you with results that look and feel like a natural tooth.
 In addition to helping you achieve a high quality, permanent tooth replacement, Dr. Abide will be your partner in helping care for the implant and restoration, ensuring you maintain your beautiful smile for years to come.

 What Are Dental Implants?

 If you are missing teeth and are looking for the best lifelike restorative option, dental implants might be the ideal solution for you.
 These titanium posts are permanently placed in the jawbone, and allow our cosmetic dentist to deliver a beautifully crafted dental restoration that appears and functions just like your natural teeth.
 With today’s modern technology, whether it’s replacing one tooth or utilizing the All-on-4® method, dental implants have become the standard for tooth replacement.
 With a deep commitment to providing the absolute best dental care, Dr. Abide can oversee your entire dental implant procedure to ensure incredible, long-lasting results.
 To find out if you are a candidate for dental implants, contact Harmony Dental Care of Jackson, MS today.